-TBIs come in a variety of shapes and forms that will need to be properly accessed by a medical profession to determine the right path to recovery.
+TBIs come in a variety of shapes and forms.
+Your TBI will need to be properly assessed by a medical professional to determine the right path to recovery.
 Based on your symptoms, you may be able to determine the type of TBI you are suffering from and how to immediately respond to after an accident.
 Types of TBI include:

 - Concussion: The most well-known TBI, a concussion is a sudden jolt to the brain that is often caused by a blow to the head or violent shaking.
 It may include bruising, dizziness, loss of consciousness, nausea, and memory loss.
 Individuals with mild concussions may only need to rest to fully recover, but severe concussions will require immediate medical attention to determine the best course of treatment.